I have both the Marriott Rewards® Premier Credit Card and the Starwood Preferred Guest American Express.

 As for the Starwood Card, I consider Starpoints to be one of the most valuable points programs out there.
 I love them because of their flexibility and ability to redeem for hotel nights without blackout dates, and their transferability into airline miles with a nice bonus.
 20,000 Starpoints = 25,000 airline miles.

-There are only a few ways to earn Starpoints – staying at any of the SPG properties, with an SPG AmEx card (right now the business version of the card is offering its highest sign-up bonus ever), or by transferring Marriott points at a 3:1 ratio.
+There are only a few ways to earn Starpoints – staying at any of the SPG properties, with an SPG AmEx card, or by transferring Marriott points at a 3:1 ratio.

 Why It’s Better to Use Other Cards at Marriott Properties